How Power Equipment brought structure and clear approvals to cross-team processes

 How likely are you to recommend ProcessPro to another company?

-I’ve been asking for this since 2021.
-That probably says it all.
-I’d definitely recommend it.
-It’s logical to use and helps bring structure where there wasn’t any.
+I’d definitely recommend it!
+It’s logical to use and helps bring structure where it is needed.

 James Ross